 Former residents Mitsuru Watanabe, 80, and his wife Rumeko, 79, have no plans to return.
 They were only in town to clear out their shuttered restaurant before it is demolished, and they chatted with tourists while they worked.

 “We used to pull in around 100 million yen a year,” Mitsuru said as he invited the tourists inside.
 A 2011 calendar hung on the wall, and unfilled orders from the evacuation day remained on a whiteboard in the kitchen.

 “We want people to come.
 They can go home and tell other people about us,” Mitsuru said among the dusty tables.

 Okamoto’s group later visited the nearby coastline, where the tsunami killed hundreds of people.
 Abandoned rice paddies, a few derelict houses that withstood the wave and the gutted Ukedo elementary school are all that remain.

-It’s here, behind a new sea wall at the edge of the restricted radiation zone, that Fukushima Prefecture plans to build a memorial park and 5,200-square-metre (56,000-square-foot) archive center with video displays and exhibits about the quake, tsunami and nuclear calamity.
+It’s here, behind a new seawall at the edge of the restricted radiation zone, that Fukushima Prefecture plans to build a memorial park and 5,200-square-metre (56,000-square-foot) archive centre with video displays and exhibits about the quake, tsunami and nuclear calamity.

-“It will be a starting point for visitors,” Kazuhiro Ono, the prefecture’s deputy director for tourism, said of the center.
+“It will be a starting point for visitors,” Kazuhiro Ono, the prefecture’s deputy director for tourism, said of the centre.
 The Japan Tourism Agency will fund the project, Ono added.

 Ono wants tourists to come to Fukushima, particularly foreigners, who have so far steered clear.
 Overseas visitors spent more than 70 million days in Japan last year, triple the number in 2011.
 About 94,000 of those were in Fukushima.